nvda-es/devguides_translation/original_docs/spladdoninternals.md

 2. Initializes various properties, such as PID (process ID), app module name (if defined), application name and the handle to the app in question via kernel32.dll's OpenProcess function (XP/Server 2003 and Vista/Server 2008 and later requires different arguments).
 3. Lastly, the constructor initializes process injection handle and helper binding handle in case such routines are required.

-### Birth: SPL Studio app module construction
+### Birth: app module construction

-Certain app module add-ons shipts with an app module with a constructor define, and SPL Studio is one of them.
+Certain app module add-ons shipts with an app module with a constructor define, and SPL Studio is one of them; in 2018, constructors were added to Creator and Track Tool for various purposes.
 After calling the base constructor as described above, SPL app module's constructor (__init__ method that runs when the app module starts) does the following:

 1. Checks whether a supported version of Studio is running, and if not, raises RuntimeError exception, preventing you from using the app module while an unsupported version of Studio is in use (as of add-on 7.0, you need to use Studio 5.00 and later).
 2. Unless silenced by `globalVars.appArgs.minimal` being True, NVDA announces, "Using SPL Studio version 5.01" if Studio 5.01 is in use (of course, NVDA will say 5.10 when Studio 5.10 is in use).
 This is done via ui.message function (part of NVDA Core) which lets you hear spoken messages or read the message on a braille display.
 In reality, ui.message function calls two functions serially (one after the other): speech.speakMessage (speaking something via a synthesizer) and braille.handler.message (brailling messages on a braille display if connected).
 3. Next, add-on settings and related subsystems are initialized by calling splconfig.initialize().
-For add-on 6.x and 7.x, the first four steps are performed by the init (formerly initConfig) function itself, while in 8.0 it is handled by SPLConfig class constructor.
+For add-on 6.x and 7.x, the first four steps are performed by the init (formerly initConfig) function itself, while in 8.0 it is handled by SPLConfig ConfigHub class constructor.
 Add-on 17.10 changes this significantly (see the next section).
 This is done as follows:
 	1. For add-on 6.x and 7.x, loads a predefined configuration file named userConfigPath/splstudio.ini.
 In add-on 6.0 and later, this is known as "normal profile).
 In add-on 6.x and 7.x, this is done by calling splconfig.unlockConfig() function that handles configuration validation via ConfigObj and Validator, and in 8.0 and later, this is part of SPLConfig constructor.
-In add-on 17.10 and later, this step will not take place if NVDA is told to use an in-memory config.
+In add-on 17.10 and later, this step will not take place if NVDA is told to use an in-memory config, and in 18.07 and later, any SPL app module that opens SPLConfig (splconfig.openConfig) will register its app name to indicate which app is starting.
 	2. For add-on 6.0 and later, loads broadcast profiles from addonDir/profiles folder.
 These are .ini files and are processed just like the normal profile except that global settings are pulled in from the normal profile.
 In add-on 8.0, just like normal profile, this is done when constructing SPLConfig object.
 In add-on 17.10 and later, if the add-on is told to use normal profile only, this step will not occur.
 	3. Each profile is then appended to a record keeper container (splconfig.SPLConfigPool for 6.x and 7.x, splconfig.SPLConfig.profiles in 8.0 and later).
 Then the active profile is set and splconfig.SPLConfig (user configuration map) is set to the first profile in the configuration pool (normal profile; for add-on 5.x and earlier or if only normal profile is to be used (17.10 and later), there is (or will be) just one profile so append step is skipped).
 	4. Starting from add-on 7.0 and enhanced in 17.10, unless saving settings to disk is prohibited or in-memory config is requested, Normal profile dictionary (not others) is cached.
 This is useful in keeping a record of settings loaded from disk versus run-time configuration and is employed when comparing values when saving profiles.
 See profile caching section in broadcast profiles for details and reasons.
+	5. Starting from add-on 18.08,. if NVDA supports it, SPLConfig will listen to config save action so add-on settings can be saved when config save command (Control+NvDA+C) is invoked.
-	5. If an instant profile is defined (a cached instant profile name is present), the instant profile variable is set accordingly.
+	6. If an instant profile is defined (a cached instant profile name is present), the instant profile variable is set accordingly.
-	6. If errors were found, NVDA either displays an error dialog (5.x and earlier) or a status dialog (6.0 and later) detailing the error in question and what NVDA has done to faulty profiles.
+	7. If errors were found, NVDA either displays an error dialog (5.x and earlier) or a status dialog (6.0 and later) detailing the error in question and what NVDA has done to faulty profiles.
 This can range from applying default values to some settings to resetting everything to defaults (the latter will occur if validator reports that all settings in the normal profile are invalid or ConfigObj threw parse errors, commonly seen when file content doesn't make sense).
-	7. In add-on 7.0, add-on update facility is initialized (splupdate.initialize). among other things, the initialization routine loads update check metadata.
+	8. In add-on 7.0, add-on update facility is initialized (splupdate.initialize). among other things, the initialization routine loads update check metadata.
 We'll meet add-on update routines (housed in splstudio/splupdate.py) later in this article.
-	8. Prepares routines used by time-based profile switching facility by loading triggers map and checking if NVDA should switch to the next profile (this is done if the show associated with the given profile hasn't ended yet).
+	9. Prepares routines used by time-based profile switching facility by loading triggers map and checking if NVDA should switch to the next profile (this is done if the show associated with the given profile hasn't ended yet).
 See time-based profile section for details.
-	9. Encoder settings file is loaded, and if ConfigObj throws errors, encoder settings will be reset to defaults.
+	10. Encoder settings file is loaded, and if ConfigObj throws errors, encoder settings will be reset to defaults.
-	10. In add-on 8.0, track comments are loaded (if any).
+	11. In add-on 8.0, track comments are loaded (if any).
 See track items section for details.
-	11. Although not part of the init routine, starting from 17.12, various modules register one or more functions for action notifications.
+	12. Although not part of the init routine, starting from 17.12, various modules register one or more functions for action notifications.
 See extension points section for details.
 4. Starting with NVDA 2015.3, it became possible for an app module to request NVDA to monitor certain events for certain controls even if the app is not being used.
 This is done by calling eventHandler.requestEvents function with three arguments: process ID, window class for the control in question and the event to be monitored.
 For earlier versions of NVDA (checked via built-in hasattr function), this step is skipped, and background status monitor flag is then set accordingly.
 We'll discuss event handling throughout this article.
 5. Next, GUI subsystem is initialized (NVDA uses wxPython).
 This routine adds an entry in NVDA's preferences menu entitled "SPL Studio Settings", the add-on configuration dialog.
 6. As described above, the app module will look for the window handle for the Studio app.